Dear Your Teen:

 3 Suggestions for Being The New Kid:

-1. Get involved in summer activities.
+1. Get involved in summer activities

 If the move is directly after he graduates from 8th grade, then he should get involved in activities within the community or at his new high school.
 Many high schools have sports and band camps during the summer.
 Being part of a group that shares similar interests makes meeting people easier.

-2. Get a freshman buddy.
+2. Get a freshman buddy

 If the move will be closer to the end of the summer and your son will not have much of an opportunity to meet people, I suggest that you or your husband contact the school about one week before school starts and have the school assign him a freshmen student who has lived in the community a few years.
-This student would have to eat the same lunch period as your son.
+This student ideally would have the same lunch period as your son.
 And let the school know that the “lunch buddy” should be on the extroverted side.
 Your son’s guidance counselor should then have both boys meet before lunch the first day of school.

-3. Stay connected with his teachers.
+3. Stay connected with his teachers

 For the first month of school, you or your husband should email his teachers once every two weeks just to see how he is doing socially.
 Most high schools have the academics online and parents can check how their teen is doing in each class.
 I would suggest either you or your husband check this once per week the entire school year, and if you have questions you can email the specific teacher.